 Novelist and slaughterhouse journalist Upton Sinclair once wrote, “It is difficult to get a man to understand something, when his salary depends on his not understanding it.”
 But while it may be difficult, it is not impossible.
-The following profiles are hope-filled proof that even those who stand to lose most by renouncing animal exploitation are frequently brave enough, and caring enough, to do so.
+The following profiles are hope-filled proof that even those who stand to lose most by renouncing animal exploitation are capable of being brave and caring enough to do so.

 Hof Butenland is a farmed animal sanctuary in North Germany founded by Jan Gerdes & Karin Mück.
 Jan was a dairy farmer for many years but after a change of heart that included the decision to go vegan, he converted the farm into a sanctuary and vowed to devote the rest of his life to caring for farmed animals and working to end their exploitation.
 Speaking about the animals he once used, ate, and routinely sent to slaughter, Jan says:

 “Before, I denied that I liked them.
 There was no other way.
 I wanted to earn a living.
 And now they are more like comrades.
 You are happy, you talk, you talk to them.
 You talk to a cow as well as to a pig or to a cat or a dog; I don’t see any difference.
 They all have their qualities and they are happy when I talk to them— and they tell me something.
 It really is a great way of living together.”

 You can learn more about Hof Butenland at their website and in the film, Live and Let Live, a powerful new documentary exploring our relationship with farmed animals, the history of veganism, and the ethical, environmental, and health reasons that motivate people to go vegan.
 (You might also remember Hof Butenland as home to the world’s happiest calf.)

 2. Michelle, former dairy farmer, Israel